 Oncopeptides is a pharmaceutical company developing drugs for the treatment of cancer.
-The company is focusing on the development of the lead product candidate melflufen (Ygalo®), an alkylating peptide, belonging to a new class of drugs called Peptidase Enhanced Compounds.
-Melflufen is intended as an effective treatment of hematological cancers, and in particular multiple myeloma.
+The company is focusing on the development of the lead product candidate melflufen, a novel lipophilic peptide conjugated alkylator, belonging to a new class of drugs called Peptidase Enhanced Cytotoxics (PEnC).
+Melflufen is in development as a new treatment for the hematological cancer multiple myeloma.

 Oncopeptides CEO Jakob Lindberg held a presentation at Jefferies 2018 Healthcare conference in London November 14.
 The presentation was also recorded as a webcast.

-Melflufen (Ygalo®), a peptide conjugated alkylator belonging to a novel class of peptidase-enhanced compounds, targets the multiple myeloma (MM) cells with a unique mechanism of action.
+Melflufen (Ygalo®) is a peptide conjugated alkylator belonging to a novel class of peptidase-enhanced cytotoxics (PEnC), targets multiple myeloma (MM) cells with a unique mechanism of action.